Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/README.md

 1. In the TodoListClient project, open `App.config`.
 1. Find the app key `ida:ClientId` and replace the value with the ApplicationID (Client ID) for the *TodoListClient-v2* app copied from the app registration page.
-1. Find the app key `todo:TodoListScope` and replace the value with the scope of the TodoListService-v2 application copied from the app registration (of the form ``api://<Application ID of service>/access_as_user``)
+1. Find the app key `todo:TodoListScope` and replace the value with the scope of the TodoListService-v2 application copied from the app registration in the **Expose an API** tab (of the form ``api://<Application ID of service>/access_as_user`` if you followed the instructions above)
 1. [Optional] If you want your application to work only in your organization (only in your tenant) you'll also need to Find the app key `ida:Tenant` and replace the value with your AAD Tenant ID (GUID).
 Alternatively you can also use your AAD tenant Name (for example, contoso.onmicrosoft.com)
 1. [Optional] If you changed the default URL for your service application, find the app key `todo:TodoListBaseAddress` and replace the value with the base address of the TodoListService project.